overengineered/listr2-scheduler/README.md

 }).run({ printer: ci ? "verbose" : "vivid" }, { ci, silent: false });
 ```

-For task to start all the input keys have to be provided either by config parameter
+For task to start values for all the input keys have to be provided either by config
-(the second argument to run) or by another task as a result value.
-When task input key
+parameter (the second argument to run) or by another task as a result value.
+When task
-is prefixed with `?` the value provided must be truthy, when prefix is `!` value must be
+input key is prefixed with `?` the value provided must be truthy, when prefix is `!` value
-falsy.
+must be falsy.
 If value does not match requirements, task is skipped.
-When value there's no
+When there's no
-prefix any value for key is allowed, including `undefined` and `null`.
-However config
+prefix in the key any value for that key is allowed, including `undefined` and `null`.
-parameter cannot provide `undefined` values.
-Any keys that are `undefined` in config must
+However config passed to run cannot provide `undefined` values.
+Any keys that are
-be provided by tasks.
+`undefined` in config must be provided by tasks.

 ## Executor functions